cloud-custodian/cloud-custodian/docs/source/gcp/examples/sql-database.rst

 Cloud SQL - Check Database Names Against a Naming Convention
 ============================================================

-TBD.
-Return databases which names doesn't match a certain naming convention.
-Regexp is used.

-In the example below, TBD.
+The following example policies will allow you to control your Cloud SQL naming convention and check your instances for databases which names don't match that.
+A naming convention can be set up usina s standard regexp (regular expressions) syntax.

 .. code-block:: yaml

+    policies:
     - name: leonid-sql-database
       description: |
         check basic work of Cloud SQL filter on databases: return databases which names doesn't follow a certain naming convention